Barnes

 bomb to hug the dam wall as it sank so that it exploded in

-along the face of the dam and dropped the bomb without backspin
+down the wall of the dam and exploding.